 Cost: SalesExec starts at $46 per user per month.

 Nurture Your Leads On Autopilot

 These days, it’s hard not to find a marketing tool or CRM that comes equipped with at least some lead nurturing features.
-Whether you want to deliver personalized email campaigns that delight or segment leads for easier prioritization, it’s never been easier to find a software solution that delivers it all within your budget.
+Whether you want to deliver personalized email campaigns that delight, track your social selling index, or segment leads for easier prioritization, it’s never been easier to find a software solution that delivers it all within your budget.